4xush/sql-basics/sqlite/where_doubt.md

 **Why does this happen?**

-- SQLite does not have built-in `YEAR()` and `MONTH()` functions like MySQL or other databases.
+- SQLite does not have built-in `YEAR()` and `MONTH()` functions like MySQL or other databases
-- These functions are specific to MySQL and are not available in SQLite.
+- These functions are specific to MySQL and are not available in SQLite

 **In MySQL:**